prodigyfinance/ml2p/docs/tutorial/index.rst

 * deploying a model
 * making predictions

-Through out all of this we'll be working with the classic Boston house pricing dataset that is available within `scikit-learn <https://scikit-learn.org/>`_.
+Through out all of this we'll be working with the classic Boston house prices dataset that is available within `scikit-learn <https://scikit-learn.org/>`_.